Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Our work provides evidence that LLMs possess a measurable, linearly separable internal representation of cognitive complexity that aligns closely with Bloom's Taxonomy.
-By systematically extracting and analyzing high-dimensional activation vectors from the residual streams of various state-of-the-art models, we have shown that the distinction between varying levels of cognitive demand is not merely a linguistic artifact but a structural property of the model's latent space.
+By systematically extracting and analyzing high-dimensional activation vectors from the residual streams of various state-of-the-art models, we have shown evidence that the distinction between varying levels of cognitive demand is unlikely to be merely a linguistic artifact, suggesting it reflects a structural property of the model's latent space.

 Our investigation into the layer-wise dynamics of these representations revealed a striking \textit{Cognitive Separability Onset} occurring in the early-to-intermediate stages of the forward pass.
-This finding suggests that LLMs resolve the cognitive nature of a task long before the final token generation, with representations becoming differentiated in early layers according to cognitive level.
+This finding suggests that representations correlated with the cognitive demands of a task emerge long before the final token generation, with representations becoming differentiated in early layers according to cognitive level.
 Furthermore, the high classification accuracy achieved by our linear probe indicates that these internal representations encode cognitive level in a coherent and geometrically structured manner that preserves the ordinal structure of human educational theory.

+The validity of these findings is further supported by our control experiments.
+Shallow text baselines achieve substantially lower accuracy than the residual-stream probes, and their confusion matrices show dispersed, non-ordinal error patterns.
+This contrast confirms that the cognitive structure identified by our probes is not reducible to surface-level lexical regularities, but reflects a genuine internal organization of the model's representations.

-These results validate Bloom's Taxonomy not just as an instrument for human learners, but as a rigorous and relevant framework for auditing the internal mechanics of artificial cognition.
-By moving beyond surface-level performance metrics and toward a mechanistic understanding of cognitive depth, we can better distinguish between rote memorization and genuine reasoning.
+These results suggest that Bloom's Taxonomy may serve not only as an instrument for human learners, but also as a useful lens for analyzing internal representations of cognitive complexity in LLMs.

 Several promising directions emerge from our findings.
-First, causal intervention studies could validate whether the cognitive representations we identify are functionally utilized by the model.
-By selectively editing or ablating the dimensions most predictive of Bloom level, we could test whether downstream generation quality degrades in ways consistent with cognitive simplification or confusion.
+The causal intervention study presented in Section~\ref{sec:causal} provides initial evidence that cognitive representations are functionally active; future work could extend this by selectively ablating individual dimensions most predictive of Bloom level, testing whether targeted feature suppression produces graded cognitive degradation consistent with the taxonomy's ordinal structure.

 Moreover, cross-lingual and cross-domain analysis would establish the universality of the CSO by extending our methodology to non-English languages and specialized professional domains (e.g., medical diagnosis, legal reasoning).